lunar91/CrossServerPortals/README.md

 - [ServerSync](https://github.com/blaxxun-boop/ServerSync) - Library used to provide Server-Authoritative settings.

 ## Changelog
  - **1.2.0** - Added optional prompt before teleporting between servers (disabled by default).
 Added teleporting HUD animation when doing cross-server teleports.
+Added pop-up notification when trying to switch to a world that does not exist.
  - **1.1.3** - Fixed Packaging regression in 1.1.2
  - **1.1.2** - Rewrote Admin Permission Checks.
 Fixed reconnect loop on failure to connect.
  - **1.1.1** - Fixed a version mishap.